forestgrape/coronavirus/index.md

     * Viruses infecting animals often rely on water.
 Animals drinking brings them directly to possible hosts.

-### Probabilities
+### Travel Probabilities
 Getting matched to an infectable cell involves the following steps (steps in [...] are facultative):
-- [a host]
+- [reach a host]
-- [a tissue]
+- [reach a tissue]
-- an infectable cell
+- reach an infectable cell

 Each step has a success rate of at most a few percents, so the combined probability of reaching a target can be very low.

-The probability to reach a *next* exploitable host, is especially low, due to many traps and reactive environment:
+The probability to reach a *next* exploitable host, is especially low, due to many traps and hostile environment:
 * get attached to a wrong thing.
 High probability due to the random movement and usually the surface of non targets is fare greater than the target surface.
 Except confined indoor settings, in this case the surface of the combined lungs is the greatest surface - greater than the surface of all the walls.
 * sunlight destroys virions.
 * heat